 - Much stronger than folding knives – usable even for more demanding tasks such as chopping

 - Easy to clean

 Folding Survival Knives

-As the name suggests, folding or pocket knives are foldable and their blade is concealed in the handle when not used.
-Therefore the knives can be much smaller than fixed blade knives.
+As the name suggests, folding or pocket knives are foldable and you can conceal their blade in the handle when you don’t use the knife.
+Therefore the knives are usually much smaller than fixed blade knives.
 This is probably their main advantage over the fixed blade design.
 They are not as strong as their fixed brethren, and this may be crucial when your survival is at stake.
 I won’t lie to you, if I had to choose, I would definitely go for the fixed blade design.
-However there are also many high quality folding survival knives to choose from, if you really want to go the folding road.
+However, there are also many high-quality folding survival knives to choose from, if you really want to go the folding road.

 - Smaller size – can be concealed easily and carried pretty much all the time